joeymejias/Subclassing-and-Interfaces-HW/readme.md

 	List<String> myList = new ArrayList<>();

 ...is an ArrayList named myList.
 This ArrayList named myList has many of the same properties as ArrayList's parent class List.
+This is the same for...

+  List<String> myList = new LinkedList<>();

+...a LinkedList named myList.
+This LinkedList named myList has many of the same properties as LinkedList's parent class List.
+However, LinkedList and ArrayList cannot call each other's unique methods.

 #### Deliverable